 Parallel solver libraries represent another important thread in parallel programming models.
 Numerical solvers simplified parallel programming by enabling the use of SPMD (single program, multiple data) programming models (see section 2.2 for a mathematical perspective on numerical solvers).
-In SPMD, the programmer organizes a series of calls to parallel library functions that create and manipulate parallel data structures that are distributed over many processors.
+In SPMD the programmer organizes a series of calls to parallel library functions that create and manipulate parallel data structures that are distributed over many processors.
 This approach, as realized in PETSc (Portable Extensible Toolkit for Scientific Computation) from 1991 onward, as well as in other libraries such as TAO (Toolkit for Advanced Optimization) and Trilinos, has transformed how many scientists develop parallel applications.
-A PETSc user, for example, may call one PETSc function to create a multidimensional matrix and then another function to apply a solver to that matrix.
-Under the covers, MPI calls exchange information among processors, but this activity is invisible to the programmer.
-The programmer can use other functions to control how parallel matrices are distributed over processors, with distributions often affecting only performance, not the result computed.
+A PETSc user, for example, may call one PETSc function to create a multi-dimensional matrix and then another function to apply a solver to that matrix.
+Under the programmer.
+The programmer can use other functions to control how parallel matrices are distributed over processors, with distributions often effecting only performance, not the result computed.